Zaporozhian Sich: History

 A possible precursor of the Zaporozhian Sich was a fortification (sich) built on the Tomakivka island (Tomakivka Sich) in the middle of the Dnieper River in the present-day Zaporizhzhia region of Ukraine.
-However, there is no direct evidence about the exact time of the existence of Tomakivska Sich, whereas indirect data suggest that at the time of Tomakivska Sich there was no Zaporozhian Sich yet.
+However, there is no direct evidence about the exact time of the existence of Tomakivka Sich, whereas indirect data suggest that at the time of Tomakivka Sich there was no Zaporozhian Sich yet.

 The history of Zaporozhian Sich spans six time-periods: